ndidplatform/ndidplatform.github.io/Onboarding story.md

 "identifier": "1234567890123"

-#Idp app need to grenerate random secret with 2048 bits
 #Secret is a salt.
 Different ns/id accessor id will result in different secret
 #Discrete logarithms > 128 bit
 "secret": "<magic>"